Friday, March 20, 2026

 As the final and third battle is fought against a ferocious purple worm, the excitement of the crowd seems to reach a frenzy.
 Several onlookers jump into the arena, whilst fights break out in the stands.
 As the worm is slain by a now schnorkler-riding Huldovic Klyvballe.
 Through the chaos the party are able to free many of the enslaved dwarves, though not before escaping an encounter with the demon-lord Demogorgon whose presence seems to have been the trigger for the madness around them.
 The group return as heroes to the surface and then spend a merry yuletide getting shitfaced in dwarf-town.

 The adventure proved to be a success!
 I experimented with a sort of meta-currency dubbed "yuletide miracles" which could restore hit points or grant re-rolls.
 This was in an effort to be able to throw several fairly difficult encounters at the players without the risk of any character dying (since the campaign has ended after all).
 In addition, for each major opponent defeated, the person whose character dealt the killing blow was given a gift by your truly, which made for a fun twist (again very meta).
-All-in-all it was a lighthearted session and a great send-off to the characters and the old campaign as a whole, something I certainly do again.
+All-in-all it was a lighthearted session and a great send-off to the characters and the old campaign as a whole, something I'd certainly do again.

 Wednesday, January 21, 2026